-For those interested in staying in San Leandro, rooms can typically be rented for around \$750 per month, with one-bedroom apartments available for approximately \$1,200.
-Students who plan to travel to San Leandro can inquire about rates at nearby hotels, such as the Red Lion Hotel (starting at \$116/night), Marina Inn (starting at \$125/night), or Bay Breeze Inn (starting at \$76/night).
+For those interested in staying in the Bay Area, rooms can typically be rented for around \$750 per month, with one-bedroom apartments available for approximately \$1,200.
+Students who plan to travel to the Bay Area can inquire about rates at nearby hotels.